I was watching the webinar series where Dorcy Pruter is interviewing Dr. Childress

 Here are the notes I took from what he said:

-‘Happy is actually a dominance emotion as well.
+‘Happy is actually a dominant emotion as well.

 Happy, though is the relaxed one.
 Happy and the facial expressions, the laughter all relaxes the “emotional spasms”.